hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

 - `login_username` (string) - The username to use to authenticate to login.

 - `ecr_login` (bool) - Defaults to false.
-If true, the builder will login in order to pull the image from Amazon EC2 Container Registry (ECR).
-The builder only logs in for the duration of the pull.
-If true login_server is required and login, login_username, and login_password will be ignored.
+If true, the builder will login in order to build or pull the image from Amazon EC2 Container Registry (ECR).
+The builder only logs in for the duration of the build or pull step.
+If true, login_server is required and login, login_username, and login_password will be ignored.
 For more information see the section on ECR.

 <!-- End of code generated from the comments of the Config struct in builder/docker/config.go; -->